jameshughes89/cs101/site/topics/references/references.rst

    * Copy over the contents of z to an open memory location
    * Give it the label ``w``

-* How many pointers do I now have that get me to the same memory location?
+* How many references do I now have that get me to the same memory location?

 * Now let's look at what happens if I do this